opensearch-project/project-website/_posts/2025-02-04-introduce-bitmap-filtering-feature.md

 We compared the following approaches:

-- Query using a list of IDs (traditional `terms` query) with document values (OpenSearch 2.17)
+- Query using a list of IDs (standard `terms` query) on a document values only field (OpenSearch 2.17)
-- Query using a list of IDs (traditional `terms` query) with an indexed field (OpenSearch 2.17)
+- Query using a list of IDs (standard `terms` query) on an indexed field (OpenSearch 2.17)
-- Query using bitmap filtering with document values (OpenSearch 2.17)
+- Query using bitmap filtering on a document values only field (OpenSearch 2.17)
-- Query using bitmap filtering with an indexed field (OpenSearch 2.19)
+- Query using bitmap filtering on an indexed field (OpenSearch 2.19)

 The following figure shows the query time comparison of these approaches.

 ![Traditional and bitmap query performance](/assets/media/blog-images/2025-02-04-introduce-bitmap-filtering-feature/query_time_comparison.png){:class="img-centered"}
 *Figure 1: Traditional and bitmap filtering query performance*

-For small filter sizes (up to 100,000 IDs), all approaches performed similarly.
-However, traditional methods degraded rapidly for larger filter sizes, while bitmap filtering maintained stable performance even with millions of IDs.
+For small filter sizes (up to 100,000 IDs), standard and bitmap approaches performed similarly.
+However, standard methods degraded rapidly for larger filter sizes, while bitmap filtering maintained stable performance even with millions of IDs.

 ### Optimized bitmap filtering comparison

-OpenSearch 2.19 introduced an index-based bitmap query that automatically selects the most efficient execution strategy based on the query context and cost estimation.
-Compared to the original document-value-based bitmap implementation, the new implementation delivers remarkable improvements:
+OpenSearch 2.19 introduced an index-based bitmap query.
+Now bitmap query can automatically select the efficient execution strategy---index or doc value query---based on the query context and cost estimation when used in a Boolean query with other filters.
+Compared to the original document-value-based bitmap implementation, the new implementation delivers remarkable improvements in the benchmark experiments:

 - **1000x speed improvement** for smaller filter sizes.
 - **Consistently low query times** even with millions of IDs.
 - **Stable performance** across all filter sizes.

-The following figure shows the query time comparison of bitmap filtering with document values and with indexed fields.
+The following figure shows the query time comparison of a Boolean query with a 100K ID filter and a bitmap query on a doc-values-only field and on an indexed field.

 ![Optimized bitmap filtering performance](/assets/media/blog-images/2025-02-04-introduce-bitmap-filtering-feature/query_time_comparison_bitmap_index_docvalues.png){:class="img-centered"}
 *Figure 2: Optimized bitmap filtering performance*